anayanapalli/anayanapalli.github.io/_posts/2025-07-16-why-most-actors-musicians-and-athletes-arent-as-rich-as-they-seem.md.md

 In bell curve careers, progress is linear.
 In power law careers, it’s spiky, delayed, and invisible—until suddenly, it isn’t.

-**The key is knowing what kind of game you’re playing and to play accordingly**
+**The key is knowing what kind of game you’re playing and to play accordingly.**